-Please submit all assignments by uploading them to the designated D2L.
+Please submit all assignments by uploading them to the designated D2L dropbox.
 Include your name and ID number on all assignments.
 Be sure to keep a copy of each submitted assignment and to submit the proper version.
+All assignments will be screened in class.